Folklore of India: Indian folklorists

 The scientific study of Indian folklore was slow to begin: early collectors felt far freer to creatively reinterpret source material and collected their material with a view to the picturesque rather than the representative.

 A. K. Ramanujan's theoretical and aesthetic contributions span several disciplinary areas.
 Context-sensitivity is a theme that appears not only in Ramanujan's cultural essays, but also appears in his writing about Indian folklore and classic poetry.
-In "Where Mirrors are Windows," (1989) and in "Three Hundred Ramayanas" (1991), for example, he discusses the "intertextual" nature of Indian literature, written and oral...He says, "What is merely suggested in one poem may become central in a 'repetition' or an 'imitation' of it.
-His essay "Where Mirrors Are Windows: Toward an Anthology of Reflections" (1989), and his commentaries in The Interior Landscape: Love Poems from a Classical Tamil Anthology (1967) and Folktales from India, Oral Tales from Twenty Indian Languages (1991) are good examples of his work in Indian folklore studies.
+In "Where Mirrors are Windows," (1989) and "Three Hundred Ramayanas" (1991), he discusses the intertextual nature of Indian literature, both written and oral.
+He says, "What is merely suggested in one poem may become central in a 'repetition' or an 'imitation' of it".
+His essay "Where Mirrors Are Windows: Toward an Anthology of Reflections" (1989), his commentaries in The Interior Landscape: Love Poems from a Classical Tamil Anthology (1967) and Folktales from India, Oral Tales from Twenty Indian Languages (1991) are good examples of his work in Indian folklore studies.

-Rudyard Kipling was interested in folklore, dealing with English folklore in works such as Puck of Pook's Hill and Rewards and Fairies; his experiences in India led him to also create similar works with Indian themes.
+Rudyard Kipling was interested in folklore, dealing with English folklore in works such as Puck of Pook's Hill and Rewards and Fairies.
+His experiences in India led him to also create similar works with Indian themes.
 Kipling spent a great deal of his life in India and was familiar with the Hindi language.
 His works such as the two Jungle Books contain a lot of stories that are written after the manner of traditional folktales.
 Indian themes also appear in his Just So Stories, and many of the characters bear recognisable names from Indian languages.
 During the same period, Helen Bannerman penned the now notorious Indian-themed tale of Little Black Sambo, which represented itself to be an Indian folktale.

 After independence, disciplines and methods from anthropology began to be used in the creation of more in-depth surveys of Indian folklore.

 Folklorists of India can be broadly divided into three phases.
-Phase I was the British Administrators who collected the local knowledge and folklore to understand the subjects they want to rule. next were the missionaries who wanted to acquire the language of the people to recreate their religious literature for evangelical purpose.
-The third phase was the post-independent period in the country where many universities, institutes and individuals started studying the folklore. the purpose was to search the national identity through legends, myths, and epics.
+Phase I was the British Administrators who collected the local knowledge and folklore to understand the subjects they want to rule.
+Phase II were the missionaries who wanted to acquire the language of the people to recreate their religious literature for evangelical purpose.
+Phase III was the post-independent period in the country where many universities, institutes and individuals started studying the folklore.
+The purpose was to search the national identity through legends, myths and epics.
 In the course of time, Academic institutions and universities in the country started opening departments on folklore in their respective regions, more in south India to maintain their cultural identity and also maintain language and culture.